wezzcoetzee/whats-risk-management/README.md

 # What's Risk Management

-A professional trading risk management calculator application built with enterprise-grade patterns and security standards.
-This tool helps traders calculate optimal position sizes, analyze profit potential, and manage risk/reward ratios for financial trading.
+An educational trading risk management calculator designed to help traders learn how to manage their risk and trade safely.
+This tool teaches position sizing principles, profit potential analysis, and risk/reward ratio management for financial trading.

+> **Disclaimer**: This application is for educational purposes only and does not constitute financial advice.
+Trading involves substantial risk of loss.
+Always consult with a qualified financial advisor before making trading decisions.

 ## What This Project Does